Indigenous People's Day 2024 in Lethbridge

-Since 1996, Indigenous People’s Day on June 21st has celebrated, educated, and brought light to all the incredible contributions that Indigenous Canadians make to our country every day.
-There are many ways to learn about, celebrate, and honour the rich Indigenous history that is so integral to not only our country, but millions of Canadians nationally.
-Below is a list of some of the many opportunities to learn about and celebrate the incredible culture of the Indigenous people of Canada in Lethbridge and to help you honour Indigenous People's Day 2023!
+Indigenous People's Day has been celebrated in Canada on June 21st since 1996.
+It serves as an opportunity to educate on the history of Indigenous Canadians and highlight all their incredible contributions to our country every day.
+There are many ways to learn about, celebrate, and honour the rich Indigenous history and culture integral to our national identity.
+Below is a list of many opportunities in Lethbridge to learn about and celebrate the incredible culture and contributions of the Indigenous people of Canada and honour Indigenous People's Day 2024!

 Indigenous People’s Day at Head-Smashed-In Buffalo Jump